 By 1902 the trolley company had reached Laurel, about 15 miles from

-In the early 20th century, anticipating that few people would want
+During the early 20th century, anticipating that few people would want the

-the newfangled invention called the automobile, the trolley company
+newfangled invention called the automobile, the trolley company made

-made grand plans for an interurban line that would continue north to
+grand plans for an interurban line that would continue northeast to

-connect with the Catonsville - Ellicott City trolley, which was
+Annapolis Junction, and/or connect with the Catonsville - Ellicott City

 But by comparison to Prince George's County, Howard County to the north

 was relatively deserted.
 The lack of demand plus the rise of the

 automobile squelched extension plans.
 Instead, during the first half

 of the 20th century, the trolleys were gradually shifted from private